-Question 14: We follow the example of Paul and we work very hard for the Lord, spreading the gospel and bearing witness to the Lord, and shepherding the Lord’s churches, just like Paul: “I have fought a good fight, I have finished my course, I have kept the faith.”
+Question 13: We follow the example of Paul and work very hard for the Lord spreading the gospel, bearing witness to the Lord, and shepherding the Lord’s churches, just as Paul did: “I have fought a good fight, I have finished my course, I have kept the faith” (2Ti 4:7).
 Is this not following the will of God?
-Practicing in this way should mean that we are qualified to be raptured and to enter into the kingdom of heaven, so why must we accept God’s work of judgment and purification in the last days before we can be brought into the kingdom of heaven?
+This kind of practice should mean that we are qualified to be raptured and enter into the kingdom of heaven, so why must we accept God’s work of judgment and purification in the last days before we can be brought into the kingdom of heaven?

-Almighty God says, “You say you have always suffered whilst following God, that you have followed Him through thick and thin, and have shared with Him the good times and the bad, but you have not lived out the words spoken by God; you wish only to run about after God each day, and have never thought to live out a life of meaning.
-You say that, in any case, you believe God is righteous: You have suffered for Him, run around for Him, and devoted yourself for Him, and you have worked hard despite not receiving any recognition; He is sure to remember you.
+Almighty God says, “You say you have always suffered whilst following God, that you have followed Him through thick and thin, and have shared with Him the good times and the bad, but you have not lived out the words spoken by God; you wish only to run about for God and expend yourself for God each day, and have never thought to live out a life of meaning.
+You also say, ‘In any case, I believe God is righteous.
+I have suffered for Him, run around for Him, and devoted myself for Him, and I have worked hard despite not receiving any recognition; He is sure to remember me.’
 It is true that God is righteous, yet this righteousness is untainted by any impurities: It contains no human will, and it is not tainted by the flesh, or human transactions.
 All who are rebellious and in opposition, and not in compliance with His way, will be punished; none is forgiven, and no one is spared!” (“The Experiences of Peter: His Knowledge of Chastisement and Judgment” in The Word Appears in the Flesh).

 Many people are asking, “We work hard for the Lord and adhere to the name and the way of the Lord.
 Why can’t we enter the kingdom of heaven?”
 It is not just whether we follow the will of God.
 The most important thing is that our sinful nature has not been resolved.
 Therefore, the experience of God’s judgment work in the last days is necessary for someone to receive cleansing to accomplish change in life disposition and become a person who obeys the will of the heavenly Father.
 Only this way can he be eligible to be brought into the kingdom of heaven.
 Now we may understand why we often commit sins during the day and confess sins at night, and never manage to forgo sin?
 The root cause is our nature of Satan which often dominates us to resist and rebel against God.
 Even if we often confess our sins and repent to the Lord, we cannot break away from the binding of sin.
 Such is the dilemma and status quo of all believers in the Lord.
 For in the Age of Grace, the Lord Jesus only performed the work of redemption so man could be forgiven of his sin and be eligible to pray to God, commune with God and enjoy the grace and blessings of God.
 But the redemption work of the Lord Jesus only forgave our sins without pardoning our satanic nature.
 Even if we were able to work hard in the name of the Lord, run around and expend, we still could not break away from the control and binding of sin.
 So the Lord Jesus said that in the last days He would return, which is to resolve our sinful nature and satanic disposition.
 In the last days, Almighty God has come to carry out His work of judgment and cleansing of man based upon the foundation of the redemption work in the Age of Grace.
 By expressing the truth, God reveals and judges man’s satanic nature, and cleanses man’s satanic disposition, so that we can be completely delivered from the influence of Satan and be saved and gained by God.
 Let us read the words of Almighty God: “Before man was redeemed, many of Satan’s poisons had already been planted within him and, after thousands of years of being corrupted by Satan, he has within him an established nature that resists God.
 Therefore, when man has been redeemed, it is nothing more than a case of redemption in which man is bought at a high price, but the poisonous nature within him has not been eliminated.
 Man that is so defiled must undergo a change before becoming worthy to serve God.
 By means of this work of judgment and chastisement, man will fully come to know the filthy and corrupt substance within his own self, and he will be able to change completely and become clean.
 Only in this way can man become worthy to return before the throne of God.
 All the work done this day is so that man can be made clean and be changed; through judgment and chastisement by the word, as well as through refinement, man can purge away his corruption and be made pure.
 Rather than deeming this stage of work to be that of salvation, it would be more apt to say it is the work of purification.
 In truth, this stage is that of conquest as well as the second stage in the work of salvation.
 It is through judgment and chastisement by the word that man arrives at being gained by God; and it is through the use of the word to refine, judge, and disclose that all of the impurities, notions, motives, and individual aspirations within man’s heart are completely revealed” (“The Mystery of the Incarnation (4)” in The Word Appears in the Flesh).
 “Though Jesus did much work among man, He only completed the redemption of all mankind and became man’s sin offering, and did not rid man of all his corrupt disposition.
 Fully saving man from the influence of Satan not only required Jesus to take on the sins of man as the sin offering, but also required God to do greater work to completely rid man of his disposition, which has been corrupted by Satan.
 And so, after man was forgiven his sins, God has returned to flesh to lead man into the new age, and begun the work of chastisement and judgment, and this work has brought man into a higher realm.
 All those who submit under His dominion shall enjoy higher truth and receive greater blessings.
 They shall truly live in the light, and shall gain the truth, the way, and the life” (Preface to The Word Appears in the Flesh).
 From the words of Almighty God, we realize that we have been profoundly corrupted by Satan.
 The nature of Satan is deep in us.
 Although our sins were forgiven through the redemption work of the Lord Jesus, and we could live before God by the grace of the Lord Jesus, we are still living in the satanic disposition and unable to practice God’s word and lead our lives according to God’s word, because the nature of Satan in us has not been resolved.
 This is not the type of people who will ultimately be gained by God.
 The people God will gain are those who have been cleansed of their corrupt disposition, those who are free of corruption and obedient to the will of God.
 So we still need the judgment work of Almighty God to resolve the roots of our sins, namely, the satanic disposition within us.
 When our satanic disposition has been cleansed, our separation from Satan’s influence has been complete, and we can truly obey and worship God, then we will truly be saved and gained by God, and qualify for God’s promise to enter His kingdom.
 There is no doubt about it.